Published By Janet Gershen-Siegel at November 15, 2017

 Some sources have now even started to offer credit lines that accompany their loans.
 You will have to have at least $10,000 in revenue for approval.
-You ought to be in business for a minimum of one year, although three years is preferred.
+You ought to be in business for a minimum of one year, although three years is better.
 Lenders normally want to see a credit score of 650 or better for approval.

 You can get financing regardless of personal credit if you have some sort of stocks or bonds.
-You can also get approved if you have somebody wanting to use their stocks or bonds as collateral for helping you with your financing.
+You can also get approval if you have somebody wanting to use their stocks or bonds as collateral for helping you with your financing.

-Credit cards frequently offer 0% intro rates for up to two years– extremely handy for startups especially.
-Credit lines allow you to take out more cash at a much cheaper rate than do cards.
+Credit cards frequently offer 0% intro rates for up to two years.
+Also extremely handy for startups especially.
+And credit lines let you take out more cash at a much cheaper rate than do cards.
 These are the primary two differences which will have an effect on you between credit cards and credit line.

 Both cards and lines are revolving credit.
 Credit lines are tougher to qualify for as card approvals are usually very quick, many times automated, while line require an in-depth underwriting review.
 Lines usually offer lower rates, per Bankrate, card rates average 13% while lines average 4%.

 The majority of them report to the consumer credit reporting agencies.
 They all need a personal guarantee from you.
-You can get approved typically for one card at the most as they stop approving you when you have two or more inquiries on your report.
+You can get approval typically for one card at the most as they stop approving you when you have two or more inquiries on your report.